Mark-MDO47/UniRemote/code/RFIDRC522test/README.md

 - https://forum.arduino.cc/t/multiple-spi-chip-select-question/101140
 - https://forum.arduino.cc/t/how-to-use-spi-for-multiple-devices/427739

 It turns out that the MicroSD card and the Touchscreen are not set up for this purpose.
-They do not share all the pins except for Chip Select (CS).
+- To use this technique they would need to share all the GPIO SPI pins except for SPI Chip Select (CS).

-Need to use software bit banging
+- These two SPI interfaces on the CYD share no GPIO pins.

+Because of this we need to use software bit banging to use the SPI port on the MicroSD card.
+It is common to use the software bit banging for interfacing with the touch screen since it has a low amount of actual data to transfer and the software SPI interface is slower than the hardware SPI interface.

 ### All ESP32 Hardware SPI Ports Used Up - Need Software Bit Banging
 [Top](#rfid-rc522-test "Top")<br>